AndrewLuyt/divvy-bikeshare/README.md

 -   ![](img/checkmark.png) Current: The newest data is approximately one month old, and extends back to 2013.
-    -   Some of this information may be too old to be relevant. **We will limit to data no older than April 2020.**
+    -   Some of this information may be too old to be relevant. **We will limit to data no older than one year.**
 -   ![](img/checkmark.png) Cited: Yes